Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Introduction

-Waves in shallow water, where $kh \ll 1$ (with $h$ the water depth and $k=2\pi/\lambda$ the wavenumber), differ qualitatively from those in intermediate to deep water where $kh \sim 1$ or $\gg 1$, respectively.
+Waves in shallow water, where $kh \ll 1$ (with $h$ the water depth, $k=2\pi/\lambda$ the wavenumber and $\lambda$ the wavelength), differ qualitatively from those in intermediate ($kh \sim 1$) to deep ($kh \gg 1$) water.
 For waves with small amplitudes $a_0 \ll h$, leveraging the small parameters $a_0/h \sim (kh)^2 \ll 1$ yields the Boussinesq equations with weak dispersion and nonlinearity.
-A special class of waves formed when dispersion balances nonlinear focusing are known as solitary waves and appear in environments ranging from nonlinear optical pulses \citep[\eg][]{kivshar1993dark} to astrophysical dusty plasmas \citep[\eg][]{sahu2012nonextensive}.
-One of the simplest equations displaying solitary waves is the Korteweg-de Vries (KdV) equation, which incorporates dispersion and nonlinearity.
-When augmented with a dissipative term, this becomes the KdV-Burgers equation, with applications to damped internal tides \citep[\eg][]{sandstrom1995dissipation}, electron waves in graphene \citep[\eg][]{zdyrski2019effects} and viscous flow in blood vessels \citep[\eg][]{antar1999weakly}.
-To investigate wind and surface wave interactions in shallow water, we introduce a wind-induced pressure term to the Boussinesq equations in \cref{sec:derivation}.
-The resulting KdV-Burgers equation governs a solitary wave's evolution, which we solve numerically to yield the wave energy, skewness and asymmetry in \cref{sec:results}.
+When dispersion balances nonlinear focusing, a special class of waves, known as solitary waves, are formed and appear in environments ranging from nonlinear optical pulses \citep[\eg][]{kivshar1993dark} to astrophysical dusty plasmas \citep[\eg][]{sahu2012nonextensive}.
+These well-understood waves are often used to study fluid dynamical~\citep[\eg][]{munk1949solitary,hammack1974korteweg,miles1979korteweg,lin1998numerical} and engineering~\citep[\eg][]{monaghan1999solitary,lin2004numerical,xu2018prediction} contexts owing to their simplicity.
+One of the simplest equations displaying solitary waves is the Korteweg--de Vries (KdV) equation, which incorporates dispersion and nonlinearity.
+When augmented with a dissipative term, this becomes the KdV--Burgers equation, with applications to damped internal tides \citep[\eg][]{sandstrom1995dissipation}, electron waves in graphene \citep[\eg][]{zdyrski2019effects} and viscous flow in blood vessels \citep[\eg][]{antar1999weakly}.
+While field observations~\citep[\eg][]{cavaleri1981wind} have investigated the wind-induced growth of shallow-water waves, the interaction of wind and shallow-water waves has not yet been formulated into a simple equation such as the KdV--Burgers equation.

+The influence of wind on wave shape has been previously investigated in intermediate and deep water~\citep{zdyrski2020wind}.
+However, the coupling between wind and wave shape has not yet been investigated in shallow water.
+To investigate wind and surface wave interactions in shallow water over a flat bottom, we introduce a wind-induced pressure term to the Boussinesq equations in \cref{sec:derivation}.
+The resulting KdV--Burgers equation governs a solitary wave's evolution, which we solve numerically to yield the wave's energy, skewness and asymmetry in \cref{sec:results}.
 We calculate the wind speed, discuss the asymmetry and compare our results to intermediate- and deep-water waves in \cref{sec:discussion}.